 - In 2016, we initiated a project to transfer the manufacturing of the ProCol biologic product line to our facility in Burlington.
-This transfer was completed in 2018. - In 2017, we expanded our clean rooms in Burlington, in which many of our biologic offerings, including the XenoSure patch as well as our ProCol biologic grafts, are currently produced or processed.
+This transfer was completed in 2018. - In 2017, we expanded the Burlington clean rooms in which many of our biologic offerings are currently produced or processed.
 The cost of the facility renovation was approximately \$3.0 million.
-We are in the process of further expanding this clean room, which we expect to complete during 2019 at a cost of approximately \$0.8 million. - In September 2018, we acquired the embolectomy catheter business assets from Applied Medical.
-We have initiated a project to transfer the manufacturing of these devices to our Burlington facility.
+We are in the process of further expanding this clean room, which we expect to complete in early 2020 at a cost of approximately \$1.1 million, in order to transfer in the manufacture of our OmniFlow ovine biologic graft from our North Melbourne, Australia facility. - In September 2018, we acquired the embolectomy catheter business assets from Applied Medical.
+We immediately initiated a project to transfer the manufacturing of these devices to our Burlington facility.
 We expect this transfer to be completed in 2019.